 Be sure to try these recipes which have plenty of warming, healthy fall spices.

 Pumpkin pie has all of these delicious fall spices and this pumpkin pie smoothie includes the same.
 By combining a cup of pumpkin puree with cinnamon, nutmeg and ginger you get the benefits of the spices plus some groovy pumpkin nutrition: vitamins C and E, which boost immunity and the minerals calcium, iron, magnesium, and potassium.

 Cocoa products have been associated with a decreased risk of cardiovascular disease and stroke so why not try this superfood hot cocoa drink to help decrease inflammation?
 Ginger and turmeric are the main ingredients.

 A healthy breakfast treat with all that wholesome pumpkin nutrition, these pancakes are sure to delight your guests and are easy enough to make weekly.

 Low Fat Cinnamon Nut Granola

 This granola is made without any added oils so you can feel great about enjoying it for breakfast or as a snack.
 The warming cinnamon spice is there for flavor as well as a boost of nutrition.

-Chia seeds in this recipe add those essential omega-3s to your diet.
+Chia seeds in this recipe add essential omega-3s to your diet.
 This pudding can easily be made before dinner because it sets up so quickly.
 Blend with your favorite plant milk, a little maple syrup, and pumpkin puree and it’s almost done.
 Cool for about 30 minutes and you’ve got a festive fall dessert.